 Think of the Artist CV (Curriculum Vitae) as a brief record of your artistic activity and achievements.
 It is a curated summary of your experience as a professional artist.
 Please keep your CV to a maximum length of 4 pages.

 Carefully select your samples of work.
 As much as possible your samples of work should relate to the project for which you are applying.
 This is your opportunity to show the jury your artistic merit and your ability to carry out your proposed project.
-The combined length of samples should not exceed 15 images, 10 minutes of footage or audio, or 10 pages of text.
+The combined length of samples should not exceed 15 images, 15 minutes of footage or audio, or 15 pages of text.
+Please note that juries are instructed to take approximately 10 minutes assessing samples of work regardless of the form.

 Reviews, art critiques, news clippings and letters of recommendation are optional but are highly recommended to strengthen your application.